sexy-framework/sexy/README.md

 2. No runtime (i mean framework doesnt work in runtime, only on compilation step)
 3. Partial hydration (even for loops and conditional statements)

+Thanks SolidJS and Sinuous for their work that helped to make max performance.

 ## Benefits
 - **Small.** hello world at `3.6kB` gzip.
 - **Fast.** No reactivity libs, No runtime work